AndreaRibuoli/RIBY/README.md

  *A space pointer looks very much like a system pointer.
 It's 16 bytes long and contain an address.
 The difference is that the address in a space pointer points to a byte somewhere **in the space portion** of a system object*

+The [Ruby script](playing_with_user_spaces.rb) will be the base for many future scripts: right now we simply print the space pointer address we are returned.

 ----
 ### 12. to investigate parameter passing again